zyneaa/fabula/README.md

 # Fabula

-An AI-powered educational platform that helps teachers create study materials, quizzes, and exam papers, while providing students with intelligent assistance through a university knowledge base and chat system.
+An AI-powered educational platform that helps teachers create study materials, quizzes, and exam papers, and gives students an intelligent assistant backed by a university knowledge base and chat system.

 ## Features

 ### For Students
-- **Study Materials**: Upload and access study materials (PDF, DOCX, PPTX, TXT)
+- **Study Materials** — Upload and access study materials (PDF, DOCX, PPTX, TXT).
+Files are parsed and split into searchable chunks automatically.
-- **AI-Generated Notes**: Automatically generate comprehensive study notes from materials
+- **AI-Generated Notes** — Generate comprehensive study notes from any uploaded material.
-- **AI-Generated Quizzes**: Create practice quizzes with MCQs and short answers
+- **AI-Generated Quizzes** — Create practice quizzes with multiple-choice and short-answer questions.
-- **University Info**: Browse curated university information (timetables, events, courses)
+- **University Info** — Browse curated university information (timetables, events, courses, and more) maintained by teachers.
-- **AI Chat Assistant**: Ask questions about university information and get AI-powered answers
+- **AI Chat Assistant** — Ask questions about university info and materials with streaming, character-by-character responses and persistent conversation history.

-### For Teachers
+### For Teachers & Admins
-- **Material Management**: Upload and organize study materials
+- **Material Management** — Upload and organize study materials with automatic text extraction and chunking.
-- **AI Content Generation**: Generate notes, quizzes, and exam papers from materials
+- **AI Content Generation** — Generate notes, quizzes, and exam papers from materials.
-- **Exam Paper Generation**: Analyze previous exams and generate multiple new papers
+- **Exam Paper Generation** — Analyze a source exam and generate multiple new variant papers from course content.
-- **LLM Configuration**: Create and assign different AI models to students
+- **LLM Configuration** — Create and manage multiple LLM configs (model, temperature, token limits, system prompts) and assign them to individual students.
-- **University Knowledge Base**: Curate university information for students
+- **University Knowledge Base** — Curate categorized university information for students.
-- **User Management**: Create and manage student accounts
+- **User Management** — Create and manage student, teacher, and admin accounts.
+- **Departments & System Settings** — Manage departments and global LLM defaults.

 ## Tech Stack